hosseinbahak/imtalent/README.md

 ## How to run
 If you don't know how to run this app you should look at [here](https://github.com/hosseinbahak/SE2/wiki/How-to-use).
-## Detailed diagrams & Documentation
-The documentaions to this app is in [here](https://github.com/hosseinbahak/SE2/tree/main/Documents).

 ## Contributors
 * [hossein bahak](https://github.com/hosseinbahak) back-end and database developer
 ## Wiki